-Nine wastewater treatment facilities that fall under the jurisdiction of this Commission were examined to verify that services were provided to Alabama consumers in a satisfactory manner within the guidelines of Chapter 420-3-1 of the Rules of State Board of Health Bureau of Environmental Services dealing with Onsite Sewage Treatment and Disposal.

-Four water utility companies were observed to review and insure that their procedures for treating and delivering potable water to their customers were consistent with the Water Rules of the Alabama Public Service Commission.
+Ten wastewater treatment facilities that fall under the jurisdiction of this Commission were visited to verify that services were provided to Alabama consumers in a satisfactory manner within the guidelines of Chapter 420-3-1 of the Rules of State Board of Health Bureau of Environmental Services dealing with onsite sewage treatment and disposal.
+Six water utility companies were examined to review and insure their procedures for treating and delivering potable water to their customers were done efficiently and consistent with the Water Rules of the Alabama Public Service Commission.